mahmudul7608/MH-portpolio/README.md

 This is my personal portfolio

-i made this website in Nuxt js
 Personal Portfolio Built with Nuxt 3

-🚀 This is my personal portfolio website, crafted with Nuxt.js 3 and Tailwind CSS.
+A modern and responsive personal portfolio website, built with Nuxt.js 3 and Tailwind CSS.
-It showcases my skills, projects, and journey as a Frontend Developer.
+It highlights my skills, projects, and journey as a Frontend Developer.

 🔗 Live Preview: mh-portfolio01.netlify.app

-✨ Features
+ Features

-⚡ Nuxt 3 for fast & modern development
+ Nuxt 3  Fast & modern web development framework

-🎨 Tailwind CSS for responsive and clean UI
+ Tailwind CSS  Clean, responsive, and customizable UI

-🌓 Dark / Light mode support (optional if you added)
+ Dark / Light Mode (optional if enabled)

-📱 Fully responsive design (mobile, tablet & desktop)
+ Fully Responsive  Works across mobile, tablet, and desktop

-🚀 Deployed on Netlify with free SSL/HTTPS
+ Deployed on Netlify  Free hosting with SSL/HTTPS

 ## Setup